horgh/lambda-service-check/README.md

 greeting you define.
 If any of this fails, it reports the host/IP as down.
 If it succeeds, it considers the service alive and well.

 I wrote it to monitor for IRC server outages.
-In theory it will be usable for any TLS-supporting service that sends a greeting to clients.
+In theory it is usable for any TLS-supporting service that sends a greeting to clients.

 # Setup